Canine hip dysplasia: Diet supplementation

 Incorporating omega-3 fatty acids such as docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) into the diet can result in improved symptoms of the disease.
 Omega-3 fatty acids can help decrease inflammation that occurs from osteoarthritis, as well as improve the locomotion of dogs who have the disease.
 EPA and DHA can be supplemented into the diet through fish oils.

 Glucosamine and chondroitin sulfate are nutraceuticals that can also be added into the diet to help treat osteoarthritis caused by hip dysplasia.
 Both nutraceuticals help with improvement of cartilage, joint health and repairing of tissues.
 A glucosamine-based nutritional supplement may give the body additional raw materials used in joint repair.
 Glucosamine can take 3–4 weeks to start showing its effects, so the trial period for medication is usually at least 3–5 weeks.
 In vitro, glucosamine has been shown to have negative effects on cartilage cells.

 Another nutrient that can help improve the structural support of the body is vitamin C. Vitamin C contributes to the building blocks of collagen that can help to strengthen the joints.

-Other interventions

-Canine massage may alleviate discomfort, decrease muscle soreness, and spasms, and help move lymph and nutrients through the system.

-Some attempts have been made to treat the pain caused by arthritic changes through the use of laser therapy, in particular class IV laser therapy.
-Well-controlled clinical trials are unfortunately lacking, and much of the evidence for these procedures remains anecdotal.

-The use of pressure-reducing pet beds, ramps, stairs, and steps built with wood, plastic, metal, or foam prevent further damage.
-Hip hammocks have been tested and proven effective in aiding dogs suffering from hip dysplasia.